XcodeBoi/dynamic-webpage-testing/README.md

 Env details:
 This runs on heroku.
-It is configured to auto deploy on updates to the repo. https://skolwebapp.herokuapp.com/
+It is configured to auto deploy on updates to the repo.

+https://skolwebapp.herokuapp.com/

-The page will take a little while to load initally cause the server seems to just like dying sometimes.
+The page will take a little while to load initally cause the server seems to just like sleeping sometimes.

+The program has now been adapted to run on a db hosted by heroku, and as such it cannot be run on a local enviroment.